An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Main Results

 \section{Main Results}

-In this paper, we present an approximation algorithm for the barycenter problem where we reduce the size of $S_0$.
-This is motivated by the unfavorable scaling of linear program (\ref{baryLP}) with respect to $|S_0|$; see the discussion in Section \ref{stateoftheart}.
-We here outline our main results, Section \ref{sec:allproofs} provides the necessary proofs and some examples and Section \ref{computations} some practical computations.
+In this paper, we study approximations of the discrete barycenter problem where the set $S$, required to find an exact barycenter, is replaced by a much smaller set $S_0$.
+This is motivated by the unfavorable scaling of LP (\ref{baryLP}) with respect to $|S|$, respectively $|S_0|$; see Section \ref{stateoftheart2}.